-Indoor climate and our health and well-being
+Indoor climate and impact our health & well-being

 Over thousands of years our human needs within the indoor environment have changed, however what our body requires has remained the same.